 During the limited amount of time I used to have left after my full-time job, I had to research what my next steps were in my learning process.
 Instead of endlessly perusing the internet, I thought that it might be worth it to enroll myself in a more structured program.
 My goals were to find a program where I do not have to set my curriculum, have learning resources in-place, and, most importantly, have an available support system of people in the same boat as me.

 I looked into some coding boot camps and some online degree programs, both of which would offer part-time learning opportunities, allowing me to continue my full-time job.
 Soon, I came across the Master of Computer and Information Technology Online (MCIT) by Penn Engineering, designed for students without a Computer Science background.
-It was a no brainer for me to apply, given the excellent quality of education, affordable tuition rates, and well-known class instructors, and unparallel flexibility of being online.
+It was a no-brainer for me to apply, given the excellent quality of education, affordable tuition rates, and well-known class instructors, and unparallel flexibility of being online.
 I was initially very nervous about applying to the program, but I quickly gathered some courage, and luckily, I got accepted.

 As soon as I joined MCIT, I became part of the program’s slack group.
 I found myself surrounded by some of the most intelligent and hard-working individuals, most if not all, shared one thing: the desire to dive deep into the field of computer science.
 Instantly, I found an exceptionally supportive and active community of professional students.
 We all shared the joy and pain of learning while overcoming the obstacles that came our way.
-Having the ability to ask questions to teaching assistants and course instructors live and offline was very helpful in cementing the study material.
+Having the ability to ask questions to teaching assistants and course instructors live and offline helped cement the study material.
 I started my journey by taking an introduction to software development class, which allowed me to learn Java, and most importantly, the principles of object-oriented programming.

 How I incorporated outside-the-classroom learning and projects into my schedule